Explore by topics

 Jewish adults in the eight-county area who are members of or participate in a Jewish congregation most frequently report participating to feel connected to tradition and history (79%), for spiritual fulfillment (71%), and to fulfill a religious obligation (68%).
 Nearly 60% also report participating to see friends or to socialize.
 Jewish adults less frequently (20%) report participating in a congregation for counseling and/or support.
 Among Jewish adults with children in the home, 62% report participating to allow the children in the household a means to participate in congregational life.

-Reasons for Membership or Participation in Congregation Among Jewish Adults by Denomination
+Reasons for Membership or Participation Among Jewish Adults by Denomination

 OrthodoxConservativeReformOther